Tech Stocks: The Top 10 Best Tech Companies

 - Amazon (Nasdaq: AMZN)

 Many of these tech stocks are household names.
 They give investors broad exposure to the tech industry.
 But there are also many smaller opportunities.
-Up above on this page, you’ll find a list of recent tech articles.
-It showcases what our contributing experts are most interested in.
+You can find more tech stocks to watch here.

 Types of Tech Stocks

-Technology is widespread, so it’s good to break the industry into categories.
+Technology is widespread, so it can help to break the industry into categories.
 This can improve your investing strategy.
 Here are three categories for tech stocks…

 Software is a high-margin business.
-A small team of developers can impact many businesses.
+A small team of developers can impact scores of businesses around the world.
 And one well-designed program can reach millions of users.
 This lowers overhead costs and lets tech companies – and investors – keep more of their revenue.

 Hardware companies can also legally protect their innovation.
 It further fends off competition.
 For example, IBM (NYSE: IBM) is a patent leader in many areas of the technology world.
-Last year was the 26th consecutive year that IBM was awarded more U.S. patents than any other company.
+For instance, the company earned 8,088 U.S. patents in 2016 alone.
+And in 2021, the company superseded that record with 8,682.

 Companies can build and sell products around their patents… or license them out to lower overhead expenses.
 It’s a powerful way to generate income.